roryhackney/tech-portfolio/README.md

 2/20 - Get all projects uploaded and with presentation pages, even if they're not fully optimized and perfected.
 Time to move on.

+Catch up: site and project images, presentation videos.
+Complete Bookshelf page.
+Upload other projects and create basic pages for them as well.
+Add return to portfolio link to them.
+Finish portfolio page and include portfolio examples anywhere needed.

 2/21 - Create images, videos, and other content for any projects missing items, as well as for the site itself.
 Finish portfolio.

 2/22-2/23 - Refine and upload resume and skills content, edit site content and github/linkedin to match.
 Make list of skills, certifications, and goals to learn during the job hunt